mblayman/mattlayman.com/content/understand-django/2022-03-10-secure-apps.md

 Security has a bunch of acronyms to learn.
-I don't know if this is something that security researchers like to do, or if the it's because the problems that the acronyms stand for are challenging to understand.
+I don't know if this is something that security researchers like to do, or if the reason is because the problems that the acronyms stand for are challenging to understand.
 Either way,